MarcinKilarski/Website-Audit/seo.md

 To help your unique images rank higher in image search, [each of them should have a dedicated page](https://support.google.com/webmasters/answer/114016) on your site displaying an image in full resolution.
 This page should also include an image title and description to provide users with additional relevant information regarding the image.

 Ensuring your images are easily located in searches will increase the number of people who will use them in articles on topics related to your industry.
-When they link back to your website to give you a credit for the image, it strengthens your site’s authority and topical relevance.
+When they link back to your website to give you a credit for the image, it strengthens your site's authority and topical relevance.

 Visuals and images created by your company are an important part of your business.
 These pages will make it easier for other people to locate and use your beautiful images, resulting in an improved website ranking position.